Gabrrpr/WD-Seatwork-4/readme.md

 <!-- The following are just sample -->
 Description of the project in details.

-This project centers on a features and strcture that includes the hero section and the feature section.
+This project centers on a features and structure that includes the hero section and the feature section.
 The hero section serves as an introduction, highlighting key aspects of the gaming experience or any type of website for the users to view.
 Additionally, the features section provides detailed insights into the game's mechanics, having a deeper understanding of ots gameplay dynamics and challenges.
 ### Key Components
 <!-- TODO: List of Key Components -->
 <!-- The following are just sample -->
-- MultiPage Website/Single Page Website
+- MultiPage Website

 ### Technology
 <!-- TODO: List of Technology Used -->